svrc/killozap-cf/README.md

 **etcd** argument will
 * find all etcd_server jobs and etcd processes in a bosh deployment
+* monit stop etcd
-* monit stop etcd, rm -rf /var/vcap/store/etcd , and restart etcd.
+* rm -rf /var/vcap/store/etcd
+* restart all etcd servers.

 **consul** argument will
 * find all consul_agent processes in a bosh deployment (across ALL jobs)
+* monit stop consul_agent
-* monit stop consul_agent, rm -rf /var/vcap/store/consul_agent , and restart consul_agent.
+* rm -rf /var/vcap/store/consul_agent
+* restart all consul_agent processes

 **bbs** argument will
-* find all diego_database jobs etcd processes in a bosh deployment
+* find all diego_database consul_agent processes in a bosh deployment
+* monit stop consul_agent
-* monit stop etcd, rm -rf /var/vcap/store/consul_agent , and restart consul_agent.
+* rm -rf /var/vcap/store/consul_agent
+* restart all consul_agent processes

 **ripley** argument will nuke the site from orbit (aka. all of the above).